Content

 3.

-Discuss issues associated with the critical attitude towards Judaism in some of these texts
+Discuss issues associated with the critical attitude towards Judaism in some texts

 4.